WGUNDERWOOD/tex-fmt/README.md

 ### Configuration

-Options can also be read from a configuration file, which will be read from the following locations, in order of decreasing priority.
+Options can also be set using a configuration file, which will be read from the following locations, in order of decreasing priority.

 - A named config file passed as `tex-fmt --config <PATH>`